Last Updated on February 23, 2021 by Julia Wilson

-Siamese cats need to be with their human companions almost constantly; they do not do well on their own.
-They can form close bonds with one particular member of the household, sometimes at the exclusion of others.
+Siamese cats need to be with their human companions almost constantly and do not do well on their own.
+They often form a close bond with one particular member of the household, sometimes at the exclusion of others.

 The ears are large; eyes are a stunning blue and almond-shaped.